coledtk/D387-Advanced-Java/README.md

 This is a project for my class D387.
-The project is a multithreaded Spring application using a Java backend and a Angular front end hosted on Docker.
+The project is a multithreaded Spring application using a Java backend and a Angular frontend hosted on Docker.